TristanToye/rails-4-boilerplate/README.md

 For non-secret config we are using a YAML file found in `config/global_config.yml` - this file is used to set basic global constants that are used throughout the app.
 I will walk you through each part to keep it as simple as possible.

+__UPDATE:__ you can now set almost all config variables (non-secrets) in the (admin panel](#rails_admin).
+The app will always use the first existing record of the Global Config model.
+When the app starts or the record is updated it will set all config variables to ones present in the database instead of the global_config.yml

 ### General App Config

 We need to set the app_namm & app_domain in `global_config.yml`